Table of Contents

 Notice when you start feeling drained or triggered.
 Are there certain people you follow on IG or Facebook groups that drain you?
 Consider unfollowing those people and leaving those groups that don’t feel supportive.

-When you use social media effectively, you can connect with your people, collaborate with like-minded partners, and share your message.
+When you use social media effectively, you can connect with your people, collaborate with like-minded partners, and share your message… without burning out.

 If your goal is to make a positive impact with your business, to serve more clients, and to grow… social media can help you do that, as long as you are strategic and create boundaries to set yourself up for success.